awsdocs/amazon-route53-docs/doc_source/com.au.md

 + Domain is deleted from the registry: 30 days after expiration

 **Registrar**
-Our registrar associate, Gandi, uses Tucows as the registrar for this TLD\.
+Our registrar associate, Gandi, uses DomainDirectors as the registrar for this TLD\.

 **Deletion of domain registration**
 The registry for \.com\.au domains doesn't allow you to delete domain registrations\.
 Instead, you must disable automatic renewal and wait for the domain to expire\.
 For more information, see [Deleting a domain name registration](domain-delete.md)\.

 **Changing ownership**
-+ Due to manual processes required to validate ownership changes, operations submitted within 45 days of expiration date might not be completed before the domain expires\.
-+ A change of ownership form is required to be completed within 14 days\.
-For more information, see [.net.au](domain-update-contacts.md#net.au-special)\.

-  Partially completed forms or forms missing required signatures may result in delays or failures
+Change the owner, either programmatically or by using the Route 53 console\.
+See [Updating contact information for a domain](domain-update-contacts.md#domain-update-contacts-basic)\.
+Then complete the following process to complete the ownership change:

+1. Both the old and new registrants must click the link they receive in an email from *noreply@domainnameverification\.net* to their listed email addresses\.

+    If this isn't completed within 14 days, you have to start the process again\.

+1. After the registrants have completed the verification, the ownership change process is initiated\.

+1. Both the old and new registrants must click the link they receive in an additional email from *noreply@emailverification\.info* to their listed email addresses\.
+If this isn't completed within 14 days, you have to start the process again\.

+1. After the responses are confirmed, the owner change in the registry will be processed in a short time without any further confirmation\.